melmaur/Community-Library-Process-Improvement/README.md

 # Community-Library-Process-Improvement

-Business process analysis and improvement initiative based on a community library service (for instance as modelled in my Java exercise https://github.com/melmaur/Community-library-platform-.git).
+### Business process analysis and improvement initiative based on a community library service.

+The Java coding part is not important right now, but if you are curuious here is the link: https://github.com/melmaur/Community-library-platform-.git).

 ## Objectives